-In this new series of articles, CBRE Scotland will answer questions on business rates – first up is next year’s revaluation exercise.
+In this series of articles, CBRE Scotland answers questions on business rates – this week looks at empty property charges.

 • Brian Rogan is head of rating at CBRE Scotland